juhanikataja/rahti-slides-wip/markdown/01_intro.md

 ---

-## Demo 1
+## Demo 1: Terminology

-### Terminology

-* <!-- .element: class="fragment" data-fragment-index="0" -->Pod: a collection of containers sharing resources
+* <!-- .element: class="fragment" data-fragment-index="0" -->*Pod*: a collection of containers sharing resources
     * Can talk to each other using `localhost` or shared memory
     * Typically one container per pod
-* <!-- .element: class="fragment" data-fragment-index="1" -->Service: Object that routes data internally to pods and performs load balancing
+* <!-- .element: class="fragment" data-fragment-index="1" -->*Service*: Object that routes data internally to pods and performs load balancing
-* <!-- .element: class="fragment" data-fragment-index="2" -->Route: Provides access to a Service from outside
+* <!-- .element: class="fragment" data-fragment-index="2" -->*Route*: Provides access to a Service from outside
-* <!-- .element: class="fragment" data-fragment-index="3" -->Build: An object that builds images
+* <!-- .element: class="fragment" data-fragment-index="3" -->*Build*: An object that builds images
-* <!-- .element: class="fragment" data-fragment-index="4" -->ImageStream: An object that describes a series of images
+* <!-- .element: class="fragment" data-fragment-index="4" -->*ImageStream*: An object that describes a series of images
-* <!-- .element: class="fragment" data-fragment-index="5" -->Deployment: An object that keeps given number of pods alive and manages pod image updates
+* <!-- .element: class="fragment" data-fragment-index="5" -->*Deployment*: An object that keeps given number of pods alive and manages pod image updates
-    * Extension of ReplicationController in Kubernetes
+    * Extension of *ReplicationController* in Kubernetes

 ---